storm guide main

-Storm damage - what am I covered for?
+Storm damage - what am I insured for?

-High winds can uproot trees and send dangerous debris through the air, while heavy rain can saturate the ground, block drains and cause flash floods.
+High winds can uproot trees and send dangerous debris through the air.
+Meanwhile, heavy rain can saturate the ground, block drains and cause flash floods.
 Lightning strikes can start fires and damage electrical equipment.

 storm-damage-1160x400